Saifansari-ai/eurousd_price_predictor/README.md

 ### Feature Engineering

-The feature engineering process was used to create new features that may enhance the predictive power of the models.
-The following features were created:
+The feature engineering process involves creating new features that can potentially increase the model's predictive accuracy.
+Below is a detailed documentation of the features engineered for this project:

-* **Moving Averages**: The moving averages of the Price feature were calculated to capture the trend and momentum of the data.
-The moving averages were calculated using different time windows, such as 10, 20, 30, 50, and 100 days.
-* **Relative Strength Index (RSI)**: The RSI was calculated to capture the strength of the trend.
-The RSI was calculated using a 14-day time window.
-* **Bollinger Bands**: The Bollinger Bands were calculated to capture the volatility of the data.
-The Bollinger Bands were calculated using a 20-day time window and a standard deviation of 2.
-* **Momentum**: The momentum of the data was calculated by taking the difference between the current price and the previous price.
-* **Volume Features**: The volume features were created by taking the moving averages of the Vol. feature.
-The volume features were calculated using different time windows, such as 10, 20, 30, 50, and 100 days.

-The feature engineering process resulted in a total of 15 features, which were then used to train and test the machine learning models.
+1. **Simple Moving Averages (SMA):**
+   - **7-Day SMA**: The average price over the last 7 days.
+   - **30-Day SMA**: The average price over the last 30 days.
+   - **100-Day SMA**: The average price over the last 100 days.
+   - **200-Day SMA**: The average price over the last 200 days.
+   These averages help smooth out short-term fluctuations and highlight longer-term trends in the data.

+2. **Temporal Features:**
+   - **Day of the Week**: day name indicating the day of the week.
+   - **Week of the Year**: An integer representing the week number within the year.
+   - **Month**: An integer (1-12) representing the month of the year.
+   - **Year**: The year extracted from the date.

+3. **Technical Indicators:**
+   - **Relative Strength Index (RSI)**: A momentum oscillator that measures the speed and change of price movements, typically used to identify overbought or oversold conditions.
+   - **Moving Average Convergence Divergence (MACD)**: A trend-following momentum indicator that shows the relationship between two moving averages of a security’s price.

+4. **Lag Features:**
+   - **1-Day Lag**: The price from the previous day.
+   - **3-Day Lag**: The price from three days prior.
+   - **7-Day Lag**: The price from seven days prior.
+   Lag features capture the price momentum and help in understanding how past prices influence future prices.

+5. **Target Variable:**
+   - **Next Day Price**: The price of the asset on the following day, which serves as the target variable for the prediction models.

+These engineered features, combined with thorough preprocessing, form the basis for training machine learning models to predict future EUR/USD prices effectively.

 ### Normalization